sonv/Vevoicoinguon/1.typ

 responsible for inspecting the line and reporting any damage in need of repair.)

 When I was in Lào Cai, my father sometimes took me out with him.
-Years later, when I was grown and read the short stories he published in the column Turbulent Society (Xã Hội Ba Đào Ký) of the journal An Nam, I recognized in them the scenes of the gambling houses in Cốc Lếu-- places I had passed by as a child, though at the time I hadn’t understood what they were.
+Years later, when I was grown and read the short stories he published in the column _Xã Hội Ba Đào Ký ("Turbulent Society")_ of the journal An Nam,
+I recognized in them the scenes of the gambling houses in Cốc Lếu-- places I had passed by as a child, though at the time I hadn’t understood what they were.